Peter Pan's Neverland Nightmare: Cast

 Additionally, Eddy MacKenzie, who portrayed Piglet in Winnie-the-Pooh: Blood and Honey 2, appears as Lee, a party storekeeper who is murdered by Peter.
-Charlotte Jackson, who previously appeared as one of Christopher Robin's colleagues in the same film, appears as Wendy's employer.
-Kelly Rian Sanson, who appeared as a girl who is murdered in the opening scene of Winnie-the-Pooh: Blood and Honey 2, makes a brief appearance as the same character as one of Wendy’s co-workers.
+Kelly Rian Sanson, Nicola Wright and Jay Robertson, who appeared as Mia, Daphne Robin and Officer Daughtry in the same film respectively, make brief appearances reprising their roles.

 Production

 Development

-In November 2022, a live-action horror film based on J. M. Barrie’s Peter Pan was announced to be in development for ITN Studios and Jagged Edge Productions with the title Peter Pan’s Neverland Nightmare, with Rhys Frake-Waterfield producing.
+In November 2022, a live-action horror film based on J. M. Barrie's Peter Pan was announced to be in development for ITN Studios and Jagged Edge Productions with the title Peter Pan's Neverland Nightmare, with Rhys Frake-Waterfield producing.
 The film was written and directed by Scott Chambers.
-In February 2023, the producers revealed that it would be set in the same continuity as Winnie-the-Pooh: Blood and Honey (2023) and its sequel.
+Originally, Frake-Waterfield planned to direct after directing both Winnie-the-Pooh: Blood and Honey (2023) and its sequel, though he eventually handed over control to Chambers after realising the potential of Pinocchio Unstrung due to the concept involving puppetry, which he was "obsessed" with.
+In February 2023, the producers revealed that it would be set in the same continuity as Winnie-the-Pooh: Blood and Honey and its sequel.
+Chambers revealed in June 2024 that the film would tonally be "extremely darker" then the Blood and Honey films, dealing with themes of child abduction.

 Writing

 The original draft of the film, written by Scott Chambers and Matt Leslie, took a much more traditional approach to the original source material, with a majority of the film set in Neverland.
+The synopsis for the idea was: "A malevolent Peter Pan steals the souls of people—leaving them comatose—and traps their spirits in a realm called Neverland as his Lost Souls which prevent him from aging."
 However, when Chambers went to budgeting, he eventually grew worried that he wouldn't be able to achieve it to a high standard, especially as filming on Winnie-the-Pooh: Blood and Honey 2 had proven to be quite difficult.
 Determined to avoid similar issues, Chambers decided to rework the script himself.
 Chambers has since then expressed interest in recycling the script for a potential sequel film.